What Is SocialPilot?

 SocialPilot is ideal for marketing agencies, multi-location businesses, and freelancers managing 10 or more social media accounts on a tight budget.

-Small-to-mid-sized marketing agencies managing 10–50 client accounts benefit the most.
-The bulk scheduling, client approval workflows, and white-label dashboards are purpose-built for the agency workflow.
+Small-to-mid-sized marketing agencies managing 10–50 client accounts benefit the most — the bulk scheduling, client approval workflows, and white-label dashboards are purpose-built for this workflow.
 Multi-location businesses like real estate firms, restaurant chains, and healthcare practices get centralized multi-platform publishing without enterprise pricing.
 Freelance social media managers juggling multiple clients find the Standard plan's 15-account, 3-user structure well-calibrated for their workload.

 The Bottom Line on SocialPilot